Macer3/TransPy/README.md

 # TransPy
-An open source traffic planning software.
+A traffic assignment software written in python.

 A software developed in my undergraduate thesis.
-Although I don't have time and incentive to maintain or further develop it, it can currently be used to carry out some interesting studies, the highlights of the software are:
+Although I don't have time and incentive to maintain or further develop it, it can currently be used for some basic problems, main features of the software are:
-- Numpy array and Cython make it fast enough for large-scale  network assignment.
+- Core algorithm is written by Cython, main network structure is a forward star list combines with trace, a binary heap is used in Dijkstra algorithm.
+All these features make the software faster enough for common-scale network assignment.
-- Turn delay/prohibitive can be taken into account.
+- A specific table is designed to store turn delay/prohibitive.
+Turn delay/prohibitive can be taken into account while searching shortest way or doing traffic assignment,
 - Can be wirelessly connected to other python packages for further analysis.
-- UE and AON are achieved (other methods of assignment need more coding).
+- UE (by FW algorithm) and AON assignments are achieved.

 ## Example
 ``` Python